PROJECT ENQUIRY

 Renovations, Extensions & Interior Design in Melbourne - Lilac Constructions

-Armadale's deeper blocks compared to the inner city give homeowners genuine scope for rear extensions that respect the original character of the home.
-The most common Armadale extension brief is removing an underperforming rear addition and replacing it with a properly designed kitchen, living, and outdoor entertaining area.
-For properties under a heritage overlay within the Stonnington Planning Scheme, the planning permit must be obtained before a building permit can be issued, and the design must work within the heritage character and setback patterns of the precinct.
-Lilac Constructions manages planning permits, building permits, and the full construction of every Armadale extension under one fixed-price contract with Zac Porter accountable throughout.
+Home extensions in Armadale reward careful design, because the suburb's deeper blocks give real scope for rear additions that respect the original character of the home.
+The approach approved most often keeps the heritage facade and front rooms intact and opens the kitchen and living areas to the garden at the rear.
+For properties under a Heritage Overlay within the Stonnington Planning Scheme, the planning permit must be obtained before the building permit can be issued, and the design must work within the heritage character and setback patterns of the precinct.
+Lilac Constructions manages planning permits, building permits and the full construction of every home extension in Armadale under one fixed-price contract.

-Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations, and home extensions in Armadale under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
-Armadale's Victorian and Edwardian period homes, alongside its significant apartment stock in older heritage buildings, each present their own structural conditions and planning requirements under the Stonnington Planning Scheme.
-Every project begins with a site visit and honest assessment of your specific property and its planning controls before any scope or price is discussed.
+Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations and home extensions in Armadale, all under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
+Armadale's Victorian, Federation and interwar homes each present their own structural conditions and heritage controls under the Stonnington Planning Scheme.
+Every project begins with a site visit and an honest assessment of your property before any scope or price is discussed.

 EXPLORE OUR SERVICES